brentmaxwell/LtAmp/README.md

 # LtAmp
 Reverse engineering the USB protocol of the Fender Mustang LT series guitar amps.

+*** I decided to start over on the application.
+I didn't like how complicated event messaging was getting ***

 ## Protocol Documentation
 Communication with the amp is over USB HID using protobuf.
 Documentation can be found [here](/Docs/Protocol.md)